 CG Pro Prints (CGPP) is a print on demand company that caters specifically to artists and photographers, and specializes in art and photographic prints on paper and canvas.
 CGPP is a division of Circle Graphics Inc, one of the largest producers of large format digital graphics.
 They have close to 500 employees and work around the clock 7 days a week producing orders for their customers.
 Their facility can print over a million square feet a day, and their quality and price are hard to beat.
 With white label shipping and outstanding customer service, these guys are simply one of the best in the business when it comes to printing your art on traditional art surfaces.

-Currently their Shopify app is in the beta phase, and their mockup generator is limited at this time to multiple views of a single product.
-However, they assure me that by the end of the month (Jan 2016) it will be fully functional and ready to go.
-In addition to different product views, their mock up generator offers a 3D preview of your products to make sure that everything looks the way you want it to before you upload it to your store.
+Their mockup generator offers multiple different product views, and a 3D preview of your products to make sure that everything looks the way you want it to before you upload it to your store.
 Products that aren’t currently available in their generator can be created in Photoshop or another photo editing tool by using their extensive product image library, which is really pretty awesome.

 CGPP also provides an extensive how-to manual with detailed instructions on how to set up the app, create products, and add them to your store.
 These guys really do care about your success with their products and services and are quick to provide detailed answers to even the most complex questions.
 When it comes to printing your art on traditional artist surfaces, CG Pro Prints really can’t be beat.